sindrekjr/AdventOfCodeBase/README.md

 Make any file additions/modifications you want, such as removing solution files for previous years if you've no interest in completing those.
 You probably do not want to remove any files outside of `AdventOfCode/Solutions/` unless you know what you're doing.

 ### Configure
 Create `config.json` with the following key/value pairs.
+If you run the program without adding a `config.json` file, one will be created for you without a cookie field.
+The program will not be able to fetch puzzle inputs from the web before a valid cookie is added to the configuration.
 ```json
 {
   "cookie": "session=c0nt3nt",